Last Revised and Approved by the Board of Trustees: October 18, 2013

 (e) Title Information.
 A copy of any title information in the possession of the donor, such as the most recent survey of the property, a title insurance policy, and/or an attorney’s title opinion, must be furnished.

 (f) The information required in (a) through (e) above should not be considered as all inclusive.
-The offices of the general counsel, institutional advancement, the assistant vice president for administration, and the vice president for finance and administration, may request additional information be submitted to ensure that due diligence is executed prior to the acceptance of any gift of real estate.
+The offices of the director of governmental and legal affairs, institutional advancement, the assistant vice president for administration, and the vice president for finance and administration, may request additional information be submitted to ensure that due diligence is executed prior to the acceptance of any gift of real estate.

-(a) The assistant vice president for administration, physical plant, with the assistance of the development officer will prepare a written summary of the gift proposal and submit that summary to the general counsel through the director of planned giving.
+(a) The assistant vice president for administration, physical plant, with the assistance of the development officer will prepare a written summary of the gift proposal and submit that summary to the director of governmental and legal affairs through the director of planned giving.
 At a minimum, the summary shall include the following information:

 (i) description of real property;